aniket-awasthi-2006/aniket-awasthi-2006/README.md

 👯 I’m looking to collaborate on Hacktober's open source project

-🌱 I’m currently learning development in doifferent fields
+🌱 I’m currently learning development in different fields

 💬 Ask me about Tech , Design and Development